psi4/psi4/doc/sphinxman/source/dftd3.rst

 * There are two implementations of DFTD3; see :ref:`table:empdispimpl` .
 The newer
   "s-dftd3" one is preferred, while the older "classic" one will work for the immediate future.
   |PSIfour| will automatically select whichever is available.
+  Starting with v1.9, only "s-dftd3" is supported, though the "classic" continues to work for many applications.

 * DFTD3 is available as a conda package for Linux and macOS and Windows.